SOW Keys to Success: Data Services Parameters and Expectations

 Clients are encouraged to work with CINC’s accounting experts to plan recommended revisions to their existing charts of accounts.

-Not contemplated in this SOW is an overhaul of the Client’s chart of accounts structure or change in accounting methods.
+Standard data conversion does not include an overhaul of the Client’s chart of accounts structure or change in accounting methods, which are subject to change control.

 Client to provide timely approval of the revised chart of accounts, after which material changes may be subject to change control.